jarviscanada/jarvis_data_eng_zaied/core_java/twitter/README.md

   if arg = delete:
     call controller.delete()
     ````
     * `TwitterController`: This class implements the  `Controller` interface.
-It implements
-    primarily three methods named as `post`,`show`,`delete` alongside some utility functions.
+It implements primarily three methods named as `post`,`show`,`delete` alongside some utility functions.
     This class deals with the expected and actual number of program arguments provided
-    by user and assigns them and calls the appropriate `service` module methods.
+    by the user and assigns them and calls the appropriate `service` module methods.
     Following is the pseudocode:

      ````